pcdavies/DIPC/workshops/dipc/CloudWorkshop_DIPC_100.md

 ![](images/100/image100_10.png)

 7. Review the Service Details for your DBCS instance.
 If you need to make changes, click Previous or use the navigation train to go back.
-Otherwise, click Create.
-The instance creation process can take some time, you'll see, it starts out in the "In Progress" status.
-You have to wait until the instance creation before you can move on to the next section.
+Otherwise, click CANCEL NOT Create!
+The instance creation process can take some time, you'll see, so we have alreadey created the instance in advance.
+Proceeed to the next section.

-The creation operation is completed, when the instance is automatically started and is in the "Running" status.

 ## Creating an Oracle Data Integration Platform Cloud Instance